 Personally, I would Not feed my dog raw oats and the reason for this is that they will swell with the liquid of the bile in their stomach.

 my kelpie loves rolled oats. raw with milk. he also spends his days rounding up sheep.
 He is very fit and healthy.
-He has two meals a day. morning chicken with rolled oats and linseed meal and grated raw vegetables like carrots.
+He has two meals a day. morning chicken with rolled oats and linseed meal and grated raw vegetables like carrots. tea rolled oats with milk.
+He also gets raw chuck bones.
+Personally I would not feed any of my dogs with a prepared tinned food as I don't think it is worth the money.

 I did a little research and most sites suggest cooking the oats first, to add moisture and prevent dehydration.
 I don't think there would be too much concern as long as it is mixed with another food that is relatively moist.
-But I wouldn't feed them straight raw oats, not that most dogs would be interested in that.